-NuVet Plus is comprised of human grade ingredients and manufactured in an FDA approved lab.
+NuVet Plus is comprised of highest quality, natural ingredients and manufactured in an FDA approved lab.
 Trusted by dog parents around the United States and Canada, NuVet Plus has been chosen by the discerning families of canines for the benefits they have seen their dogs gain from a daily regimen of NuVet Plus.

 The NuVet Plus supplement strengthens the immune system, promotes a healthy skin and coat, supports ear and eye health, improves digestion, and more.
 Dogs with joint issues have also benefited from NuJoint Plus, a nutritious supplement especially designed for joint health.To learn more about exceptional NuVet products, please visit nuvetonline.com.